dev4cloud/learning-docker-the-hard-way/docs/03-hello-docker.md

 ##### a) User can run commands with superuser privileges

-Start your Docker commands with `sudo`:
+Prefix your Docker commands with `sudo`:
 ```
 $ sudo docker run hello-world
 ```